-SST_cci will generate products containing two principal types of SST: the skin SST estimate at the time observed; and the depth SST estimated at a standardized observation time.
-The latter is derived from the former using a skin effect and diurnal stratification model.
-The model is to be defined, and is likely to be driven by numerical weather prediction (NWP) fields.
-The effect is therefore synoptically correlated.
-The parameterisation of the uncertainty associated with this effect is given in RD.249.
+SST_cci v2.0 products at L2 and L3 contain the physically derived skin SST estimate at the time observed.
+In addition, values are provided to adjust that estimate to make an estimate of the SST at nominal "drifting buoy depth" (20 cm) at the observation time and a further adjustment to estimate the daily mean SST, these being required by many climate users.
+The adjustments are derived from the former using a skin effect and diurnal stratification model.
+The model is a Kanth-Clayson turbulence closure model driven by numerical weather prediction (NWP) fields.
+The effect is therefore locally correlated.
+The parameterisation of the uncertainty associated with the adjustments is given in RD.249.